-THESE EMAILS ARE NOT FROM NHRS.
+THESE COMMUNICATIONS ARE NOT FROM NHRS.

-These senders are not affiliated with NHRS.
+These entities are not affiliated with NHRS.

 NHRS does, from time to time, send out emails listing upcoming general information events, but we do not send unsolicited emails to set up individual one-on-one appointments.

 Suspicious emails, voicemails, and other solicitations are an unfortunate part of everyday life.
 Knowledge is the best defense for your personal information and financial well-being.
 If you ever receive an unsolicited communication that purports to be from NHRS, please let us know by emailing firstname.lastname@example.org.

 Members looking for information about NHRS benefits are encouraged to go directly to the source.
 We provide many different ways for you to stay informed.

 - Visit our website, www.nhrs.org, to learn about benefits, download forms, find answers to frequently asked questions, and get updates on legislation.